 With the winter finally being over in Hamilton Ontario – at least officially – our automotive pets surely can’t wait to be properly cleaned, to have their fluids checked and replenished and other major systems being examined by your trusted mechanic in Hamilton.
-However, the first thing that comes to mind to most drivers when the seasons change replacing seasonal tires.
-Given the size of the investment high-quality tires can be, it’s important to store tires the right way after taking them off to make sure they don’t lose their characteristics and thus prolong their lifespan.
+However, the first thing that comes to mind to most drivers when the seasons change is replacing seasonal tires.
+Given the size of the investment high-quality tires can be, it’s important to store tires properly after taking them off to make sure they don’t lose their characteristics and thus prolong their lifespan.

 1) During normal use, tires accumulate brake dust, dirt, and road grime, all of which can cause tire damage if it sits on your tires for a long time.
 That’s why before storing them you should grab soap, water and a tire brush to clean your tires.
 If the tires are still mounted on the rims, it’s also a good time to clean the wheels (use an approved wheel cleaner).
 Wipe the tires and wheels down with a towel, leave them to dry completely and don’t apply any type of tire dressing.

 2) After cleaning, place each tire in its own large, airtight plastic bag (lawn and leaf bags work well here) for storing.
 Avoid any moisture in the bag and remove as much air as possible (you can draw out air with a vacuum cleaner).
 Close the bag tightly with tape to create a personal space for each tire in order to reduce oil evaporation from the tire compounds.
 Avoid using tire totes as they don’t necessarily protect tires from the atmosphere (even though they make tires easier to move around.